-This matter was the subject of a Report of Permanent Heads on on 30 January 1975 there was no record of any Ministerial direction or involvement in the matter.
+This matter was the subject of a Report of Permanent Heads on Allegations in the National Times of 10 August 1984.
+That Report pointed out, as an examination of the files of the relevant agencies confirms to be the case, that apart from one document entitled "Note for File" prepared by a Sergeant Martin on 30 January 1975 there was no record of any Ministerial direction or involvement in the matter.
 That note for file attributed to a Kevin Wilson the statement that the A-G had directed that Saffron was not to receive a baggage search.
-When interviewed by the Permanent Heads Committee, Mr Wilson said that in all his dealings with the he believed that matter the direction came from the Comptroller-General.
-The conclusions of the Report Permanent Heads appear at paras 45 and 46.
+When interviewed by the Permanent Heads Committee, Mr Wilson said that in all his dealings with the matter he believed that the direction came from the The conclusions of Comptroller-General. the Report of Permanent Heads appear at paras 45 and 46.
 Those conclusions were that the decision to reduce the Customs surveillance of Saffron to providing advice and travel details was reasonable and appropriate and that it was more probable than not that the decision to vary the surveillance of Saffron was made by the then Comptroller-General.
-This, it was concluded, did not rule the possibility that the Minister spoke to Comptroller-General who may have reflected the Minister's views when speaking to a Mr O'Connor, the officer in the Department who passed on the directions to the police.
+This, it was concluded, did not rule the possibility that the Minister spoke to the out Comptroller-General who may have reflected the Minister's views when speaking to a Mr O'Connor, the officer in the Department who passed on the directions to the police.